Optimal Stopping in Latent Diffusion Models: Notations and problem setup

 \section{Notations and problem setup}

 This section introduces the mathematical formalism of diffusion models in the considered setting.

 \paragraph{Latent Diffusion Models.} Let $p_0$ be an unknown distribution in $\R^D$.
 With a slight abuse of notation, we use in the following the same notation for a distribution and its density function.
 The goal of diffusion models is to generate new observations following $p_0$, given an i.i.d.~sample $(X_1, \hdots, X_n)$ drawn from $p_0$.
 The mechanism is as follows.
-Given a final diffusion time $T>0$, a latent dimension $d \leq D$, a matrix $P \in \R^{d \times D}$, and a scalar function $w:~[0, T]\to~\R$, the latent forward variance-preserving (VP) SDE \citep{song2020score} is defined by
+Given a final diffusion time $T>0$, a latent dimension $d \leq D$, a semi-orthogonal projection matrix $P \in \R^{d \times D}$, and a scalar function $w:~[0, T]\to~\R$, the latent forward variance-preserving (VP)-SDE \citep{song2020score} is defined by

 where $\orr{W_t}$ is a standard $D$-dimensional Brownian motion.
 The role of the matrix $P$ is to perform linear dimension reduction.
 Two special cases are of interest: first, if $d=D$ and $P$ is the identity matrix, we recover the standard formulation of diffusion models.
 Second, if $P$ projects on the first few principal components of the sample covariance matrix, this amounts to performing principal component analysis \citep[PCA,][]{jolliffe2002principal}.
 This projection is equivalent to linear autoencoders \citep{plaut2018principal}, and there exists a pseudo-inverse $P^+\in\R^{D\times d}$ which allows us to map sample back to $\R^D$.
+We leave to future work to extend the analysis of this phenomenon to other noise schedules such as EDMs \citep{karras2022elucidating}.

 Letting $s_P$ be the score function of $P\fwdX t$, i.e., $s_P(x,t) = \nabla\log p_P(x, t)$ where $p_P (\cdot, t)$ is the density function of $P\fwdX t$, the forward diffusion can be reversed in time using the backward process